New research shows that apps can help combat screen addictions

 Onward launched as a tool to combat screen addiction and is now expanding to include programs for treating online gambling addiction and pornography addiction.

-According to the research studies that Onward conducted for the past year, with 1400 self-identified pornography addicts and 2,500 screen over-users showed some interesting results.
+According to the research studies that Onward conducted for the past year, 1,400 self-identified pornography addicts and 2,500 screen over-users showed some interesting results.

-Roughly 89% of Onward’s users reduced their screen time and the amount of time they spent watching pornography and 51% of those surveyed stopped watching porn entirely.
+Roughly 89 percent of Onward’s users reduced their screen time and the amount of time they spent watching pornography and 51 percent of those surveyed stopped watching porn entirely.
 Meanwhile, screen time users saw a reduction in their social media usage that equated to 75 fewer hours spent online per year.

-The company’s app was also able to stop 62% of attempts by users to cross the limits they’d set for themselves.
+The company’s app was also able to stop 62 percent of attempts by users to cross the limits they’d set for themselves.

-For Onward co-founder and chief executive, Gabe Zicherman, the company’s work is an extension of his previous efforts trying to make technology more addictive through gamification.
+For Onward co-founder and chief executive Gabe Zicherman, the company’s work is an extension of his previous efforts trying to make technology more addictive through gamification.

 “I know things have gone too far,” Zicherman said in a statement about technology companies’ ability to influence their users.